The Yom Kippur Goats

 The idea of twins that are opposite in nature is familiar in the Bible.
 Although twins, Jacob and Esau could not be more different.
 Ultimately, as adults, they took very different paths in life, and Jacob became the father of God’s people while Esau became the father of Amalek – the nation designated by the Bible as God’s archenemy.
 The twin goats on Yom Kippur are meant to remind us of Esau and Jacob.

-The message of the twin goats is that while their appearance may fool men, there is no fooling God.
+The message of the two goats is that while their appearance may fool men, there is no fooling God.
 He only determines their appropriate fate.
 “People look at the outward appearance, but the LORD looks at the heart” (1 Samuel 16:7).
 On Yom Kippur, we have an incredible opportunity for forgiveness.
 But in order for that to happen, we must admit our errors and resolve to be better.
 We can only do that if we are willing to uncover our greatest shortcomings and confront our hidden vices.
 We can fool others and even ourselves, but there is no deceiving God.

 Yom Kippur is a time to come clean.
 We need to take an honest look inside the places that only we can see.
 We have to determine where we have gone wrong and make amends.
 Only then can God cleanse us of our sins.